The Fiend: Variants

+Estonian

+There are two key versions of the tale in Estonia.
+In one variant, the corpse-eater is a man with a golden nose, and he and the heroine make three stops on their way to his house, either at a graveyard or church.
+After the heroine sees that he is a corpse-eater, she tells her mother about him.
+However, the corpse-eater had actually disguised himself as her mother, so he learns what the heroine has seen instead.
+The corpse-eater then eats the heroine, although some versions have her escape.

+In another Estonian variant, the gender of the hero is changed, to a man who wants a beautiful wife.
+A wise man suggests he seek one at a crossroads, and there he meets an old man who gives him a beautiful wife.
+Once at home, the wife acts oddly, and never eats anything in the house.
+The man follows her to a graveyard where he realizes she eats corpses instead.
+He hits her with a rod and she turns into a cow.
+In some variants, he asks a minister for help, and they work together to free him from the wife.

 Analysis

 Tale type

 The tale is classified in the Aarne-Thompson-Uther Index as tale type ATU 363, "The Vampire" or "The Corpse-Eater", while in the East Slavic Folktale Classification (СУС) it is indexed as type SUS 363, Жених-упыръ.
 These stories are about a girl who marries a mysterious man.
 During their way home, they stop by a church and the man enters it.
 Worried about his long absence, the woman follows him and sees him devouring a corpse.
+The man then disguises himself as one of her parents and eats her.

 The original name of the tale, Упырь, is the word for "vampire" in Slavic languages.